peterhinch/micropython-micropower/README.md

 diode linking its Vout pin to Vin.

 # Some numbers

+The capacity of small batteries is measured in milliamp hours (mAH), a measure of electric charge.
+For purposes of measurement on the Pyboard this is rather a large unit, and milliamp seconds (mAS) is used here.
+1mAH = 3600mAS.
+Note that, because the Pyboard uses a linear voltage regulator, the amount of current (and hence charge) used in any situation is substantially independent of battery voltage.

 After executing ``pyb.standby()`` and with the regulator non-operational the Pyboard consumes about 7uA.
-In a year's running this corrsponds to an energy utilisation of 61mAH, compared to the 225mAH nominal capacity of a CR2032 cell.
+In a year's running this corrsponds to an charge utilisation of 61mAH, compared to the 225mAH nominal capacity of a CR2032 cell.
 With the regulator running, the current of 30uA corresponds to 260mAH per annum.

 @moose measured the startup charge required by the Pyboard [here](http://forum.micropython.org/viewtopic.php?f=6&t=607).